davidawad/SpaceShare/readme.md

 ## under lots of construction.

-### This is a File sharing platform  meant to simplify file sharing between persons and groups of people by removing the need to login.
+### This is a File sharing web service meant to simplify file sharing between persons and groups of people by removing the need to login.
 It is not secure, it's not meant to be, it's meant to be the extreme trade off between convenience and security.

-#### You go to spaceshare.me, upload your file, attach a number.
+#### You go to the app, upload your file, attach a number.
 #### Others can go to the site knowing that number; or go to [spaceshare.me/upload/number](spaceshare.me/upload/number) and it will give you that file.

 ## Requirements